Speakeasy provides free, confidential, one-on-one peer support for UBC students and staff facing a wide variety of challenges.

 Drop-in sessions and appointments take place with our Peer Support volunteers.
 They are highly trained in active listening skills, offering referrals and general mental health competency to support students and faculty members on a wide variety of issues.
 Volunteers are also prepared to enact emergency procedures if necessary to ensure safety of students using the service.

-We’ve now filled all the volunteer positions for the 2018-2019 academic year!
-If you’re interested in joining the Marketing Outreach team in January 2019 email email@example.com and you’ll be notified when applications open.
+We’ve filled all volunteer positions for the 2018-2019 academic year!
+If you’re interested in joining the team for our 2019-2020 term, please email firstname.lastname@example.org and you’ll be notified when applications open.

 Part of Speakeasy’s job is to connect people with resources, so here’s our big list of resources.